 Antibiotics transformed healthcare in the 20th century and are still considered one of the greatest medical achievements of the era.
-Today, we still rely on antibiotics to treat everything from minor cuts to life-threatening bacterial infections and to prevent infection after surgery.
-These drugs drastically improved our quality of life and increased lifespan.
+We rely on antibiotics to treat potentially life-threatening bacterial infections and to allow medical treatments and interventions that can predispose a patient to bacterial infection – e.g. surgery or chemotherapy – to safely proceed.
+Antibiotics drastically improve our quality of life and increase lifespan.

 Research projects